-When you’re recovering from gastroparesis, you might need to be on a multiphase diet that gradually reintroduces solid foods.
-The Gastroparesis Patient Association for Cures and Treatments (G-PACT) describes the three phases of this diet in their diet guidelines.
+When you’re recovering from a gastroparesis flare-up, you might need to be on a multiphase diet that gradually reintroduces solid foods.

 The three phases are as follows:

-- First phase: You’re limited mostly to broth or bullion soups, as well as blended vegetable juice.
+- First phase.
+You’re limited mostly to broth or bouillon soups, as well as blended vegetable juice.

-- Second phase: You may work up to soups that contain crackers and noodles, as well as cheese and peanut butter.
+- Second phase.
+You may work up to soups that contain crackers and noodles, as well as cheese and creamy peanut butter.

-During all phases of this recovery diet, you need to avoid red meat and high-fiber vegetables because they take longer to digest.
+During all phases of this recovery diet, it’s important to avoid red meat and high fiber vegetables because they take longer to digest.

 When you have gastroparesis, you should try to be mindful of how often and in what order you consume foods.
 It’s recommended you eat small meals, five to eight times per day.